 Wash strawberries and remove stem.
 Using an egg slicer, slice strawberries and place in a bowl.
 Sprinkle with 2 tablespoons sugar.
 Set aside.

-Whisk together 3/4 cups sugar, flour, 2 large eggs and 4 egg yolks (save the egg whites for the meringue) in a heavy sauce pan over medium-low heat, whisking constantly for 8 to 10 minutes or until it reaches the thickness of chilled pudding.
+Whisk together 3/4 cups sugar, flour, 2 large eggs and 4 egg yolks (save the egg whites for the meringue), and milk in a heavy sauce pan over medium-low heat, whisking constantly for 8 to 10 minutes or until it reaches the thickness of chilled pudding.
 (The mixture will just begin to bubble and will be thick enough to hold soft peaks when the whisk is lifted.
 Remove from heat and stir in vanilla.

 Place a small amount of pudding mixture on bottom of pie crust.
 Drain syrup from strawberries.
 Place strawberries on top of pudding layer.